Black Friday: Use code BF40 for a free visit. *Excluding Weight Loss

 Weight loss medications don’t directly treat hypertension and high cholesterol, but some patients do find that with a decrease in their body size, they also have improvements in their blood pressure and cholesterol numbers.

 It’s important to note that increased lipids are not experienced by everyone with PCOS.
-However, PCOS can be associated with metabolic syndrome, which can cause these conditions.
+However, PCOS can be associated with metabolic syndrome, which can be associated with these conditions.

-Given the association between PCOS, weight management difficulties, and related symptoms, prescription weight loss medications can play a role in treating PCOS patients living in a larger body.
-While these drugs do not directly treat PCOS, they can help improve many of the associated symptoms.
+Given the association between PCOS, difficulties with weight management, and related symptoms, prescription weight loss medications may play a role in treating PCOS patients who are living in a larger body.
+While these drugs are not a direct PCOS treatment, they may help improve many of the symptoms associated with this condition.

-Want to learn more about semaglutide and other prescription medications?
+Want to learn more about weight loss medications?
 Visit the Felix Blog for more resources.
 If you think prescription weight loss treatment might be right for you, start an online visit with Felix to see if you qualify.

 Medically reviewed by